What is the Difference Between Translation and Localization?

 Conclusion: Choosing the Right TMS for Localization

-Whether you’re an entrepreneur or a tech giant like Apple, localization and translation can help you grow your audience in different countries.
+Whether you’re a SaaS founder or a tech giant like Apple, localization and translation can help you grow your audience in different countries.
 Localized content can boost your bottom line, too.
-Companies of all sizes can gain new customers and stay competitive when they translate their content for new global markets.
+Companies of all sizes can gain new customers and stay competitive by translating their content for new global markets.

 Website localization is an investment, but when it’s done thoughtfully, it’s one of the smartest growth moves you can make.
 Before you launch into new markets, it pays to invest in a trusted translation management system (TMS) that integrates with skilled translators and LSPs.
 A good TMS makes it easy to build localization into your marketing strategy.

 Localize is a full-service TMS with high-quality, accurate translation in dozens of language pairs.
-We combine machine translation with human post-editing to ensure you get fantastic results every time.
+We combine cutting-edge AI translation with human post-editing to ensure you get fantastic results every time.
 Plus, our tools automate your workflows to keep all your international content effortlessly up-to-date.

-To learn more about how we help hundreds of top brands like Cisco and Microsoft reach their global audience, contact us anytime!
+To learn more about how we help hundreds of top brands like Cisco, Canva, and Microsoft reach their global audience, contact us anytime.

 Ready to get started?